Easy DIY Herb Salt Recipe to Elevate Any Dish

 I created a pin for Pinterest at the bottom of this post.
 Pin to your favorite food board to refer back to the recipe.

 You can follow me here on PINTEREST.
-If you make this recipe, take a photo and tag me here on INSTAGRAM.

 Thanks for stopping by!
 I’m so happy you found us.

-More Condiment Recipes You’ll Love
+More Seasoning Recipes You’ll Love!

 - Summer Herb Butter Recipe